Ethiraric/callgrind_differ/README.md

   [INPUTS]...  `callgrind_annotate` files or CSV file.
 Positional arguments

 Options:
+  -a, --all
-  -a, --all                          Show all lines, even those without a change -c, --color <COLOR>                Whether the output should be colored or not [default: always]
+          Show all lines, even those without a change -c, --color <COLOR>
+          Whether the output should be colored or not [default: always] --sort-by <SORT_BY>
-      --sort-by <SORT_BY>            By which field to sort by [default: symbol] --csv-export <CSV_EXPORT>      Path to an output file in which to write the IR as CSV [default: ] --csv-names [<CSV_NAMES>...]
-A comma-separated list of column names for the CSV export --export-graph <EXPORT_GRAPH>  Path to an output file in which to write a graph of the IR values.
-Currently unsupported [default: ]
+          By which field to sort by [default: symbol] --csv-export <CSV_EXPORT>
+          Path to an output file in which to write the IR as CSV [default: ] --csv-names [<CSV_NAMES>...]
+          A comma-separated list of column names for the CSV export --string-replace [<STRING_REPLACE>...]
+          A replacement to perform in the symbol names --export-graph <EXPORT_GRAPH>
+          Path to an output file in which to write a graph of the IR values.
+Currently unsupported [default: ] --relative-to <RELATIVE_TO>
-      --relative-to <RELATIVE_TO>    The column which is the reference for IR.
-Other columns have diffs relative to it [default: first]
+          The column which is the reference for IR.
+Other columns have diffs relative to it [default: first] --show [<SHOW>...]
-      --show [<SHOW>...]
-A comma-separated list of what to show for each column of data -h, --help                         Print help (see more with '--help')
+          A comma-separated list of what to show for each column of data -h, --help
+          Print help (see more with '--help')
 ```

 More details can be obtained with `callgrind_differ --help`.